 E7 Activity.
 P33 used specific technique (was used by): E29 Design or Procedure E15 Identifier Assignment.
 P142 used constituent (was used in): E90 Symbolic Object E79 Part Addition.
-P111 added (was added by): E18 Physical Thing condition for the action.
-For example, the activity of writing this text required the use of a computer.
-An immaterial thing can be used if at least one of its carriers is present.
-For example, the software tools on a computer.
+P111 added (was added by): E18 Physical Thing

 This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an instance of E7 Activity.